Code-Institute-Submissions/JochenFM-Milestone1/README.md

 ### Content ###

-The text for section 'Editorial Team' on 'About' was copied from the editors' respective home/institutional websites and partly also provided by James and Chris in response to my twitter call for participants. text for this section and others will be customized further as we go along.
+The text for section 'Editorial Team' on the 'Write for us?' site was copied from the editors' respective home/institutional websites and partly also provided by the co-editors upon request by email.
+Text for this section (and others) will be customized further as we go along.
 All other text of this blog was written by me.